Our Services

 Helpful Resources

-Smegma is a normal mix of dead skin cells and oils that can collect under the foreskin or around the clitoral hood; it is not an infection, but buildup can cause odor, irritation, and raise the risk of balanitis or yeast infections.
+Smegma is a natural buildup of dead skin cells and oils that collects under the foreskin in males or around the clitoral hood in females.
+While smegma itself is not an infection, excess buildup can lead to odor, irritation, and increase the risk of balanitis or yeast infections.

 Smegma is a natural substance that forms on the genitals.
 While the word often causes embarrassment or discomfort, smegma itself is not a disease.
 It is a normal bodily secretion.
 However, if it builds up, it can cause irritation, odor, and sometimes infection.